Seiya Suzuki Player Props: Cubs vs. Orioles

 Seiya Suzuki At The Plate

-- Suzuki leads Chicago in total hits (54) this season while batting .274 with 19 extra-base hits.
+- Suzuki leads Chicago with 54 hits, batting .269 this season with 19 extra-base hits.

-- He ranks 49th in batting average, 23rd in on base percentage, and 73rd in slugging among qualified batters in MLB action.
+- Among the qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 29th, and he is 82nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.